hilyafesmia/Design-Portfolio-Website/posts/work/3-susunjadwal-ristek.md

 ![Stats](/images/SusunJadwal/Stats.jpg "Stats")

-### The number of active users reached an all-time high.
+### The number of created schedule during plan-prep periood reached an all-time high

 We also introduced SusunJadwal to other faculties’ students.